Frequently Asked Questions

 • Lower Ground Floor – Administration, medical records and pathology laboratory

-• Ground floor – Main entrance, emergency, medical imaging, and outpatient care including expanded renal, oncology, Hospital in the Home, clinics and outpatient rehabilitation gym
+• Ground floor – Main entrance, emergency, medical imaging, pharmacy, renal, oncology (cancer care), Hospital in the Home, clinics and outpatient rehabilitation gym.
+There will also be a cafe and Hospital Auxiliary kiosk.

 • First floor - Operating theatres, intensive care, maternity, special care nursery and paediatrics inpatient units.